ShenXuelin-CityU/PWJNDInfer/README.md

 ## Citation

-If UEGAN is useful for your research, please cite our paper:
+If our work is useful for your research, please cite our paper:

 ```
 @article{ni2020towards,